bhanukhetharpal/AdmitKard_Assignment/README.md

 - **Null Checks**: Implements robust null checks throughout the application to handle scenarios where no file is uploaded, resulting in a seamless and error-free user experience.

+- **Responsive Design**: The application is built using React Bootstrap, providing a responsive and mobile-friendly user interface, ensuring a consistent experience across different devices.

 - **Search Functionality**: Offers a built-in search functionality that allows users to filter and find specific words within the displayed results, making it easy to locate relevant information.

 ## Usage